ruricolist/cloture/README.md

 ## Why “Cloture”?

-Beside the obvious: [cloture][] is a parliamentary procedure to end debate on a subject, and I would like to end certain debates: Clojure vs. CL, is Clojure a Lisp, etc.
+Beside the obvious: [cloture][] is a parliamentary procedure to end debate on a subject, and I would like to end certain debates.
+Yes, Common Lisp is “modern.”
+Yes, Clojure is a Lisp.

 [Clozure]: https://ccl.clozure.com/docs/ccl.html
 [cloture]: https://en.wikipedia.org/wiki/Cloture